Patterns of CP violation from mirror symmetry breaking in the $\eta\to\pi^+\pi^-\pi^0$ Dalitz plot: Acknowledgments

-\ssection{Acknowledgments} We thank Jian Liang for his assistance in the numerical analysis, Johan Bijnens for helpful correspondence regarding Ref.~\cite{Bijnens:2007pr}, and Andrzej Kupsc for a discussion of the KLOE-2 experimental results~\cite{Anastasi:2016cdz,CaldeiraBalkestahl:2016trc}.
+We thank Jian Liang for his assistance in the numerical analysis, Johan Bijnens for helpful correspondence regarding Ref.~\cite{Bijnens:2007pr}, Andrzej Kupsc for a discussion of the KLOE-2 experimental results~\cite{Anastasi:2016cdz,CaldeiraBalkestahl:2016trc}, and Bastian Kubis for comments that we found helpful to clarifying our presentation.
 We acknowledge the DOE Office of Nuclear Physics under contract DE-FG02-96ER40989 for partial support.